jiaulislam/AutoBotBMCRemedy/README.md

   - Parse the Link Budget from LDMA Robi Axiata website
   - Parse the ROC info from ROC Robi Axiata website

+  ### You can also:
+  - Export documents as DOCX, HTML and PDF

 # Up Coming Features!

   - ROC is in the pipeline for automating the ROC Milestone clearence.